redassser/487Final/README.md

 A) The *brickmaker* component is a completely new addition, and was added at the suggestion of Professor Yett.

 B) The *bat_n_ball* component was modified to generate all of the bricks, and the coloring was modified to check for any of the bricks.

+C) The *leddec16* component is a modified version of the leddec.vhd file included in several labs, modified to display the score of the game in binary.

 ## Summary